-Shopping for a mortgage can be overwhelming in any environment.
-But with interest rates as high as they currently are, committing to a long-term loan may feel even more stressful.
+Shopping for a mortgage can be overwhelming in any environment and with interest rates as high as they currently are, committing to a long-term loan may feel even more stressful.

-That’s why it’s important to make sure you’ve done your homework on all the loan types that may be available to you, and what makes the most sense for your situation.
+Knowing the different loan types will help you determine which is best for you.
 Making an educated decision about your mortgage choice could not only potentially save you money, but also help you feel more confident about this major financial decision.

-Assuming that you’ve already evaluated your readiness to buy a home and weighed it against renting, the next step is determining how much home you can afford.
-Once you have a general idea of how much you plan to borrow, it may be time to start visiting lenders.
+Assuming you’ve already evaluated your readiness to buy a home, the next step is determining how much home you can afford.
+Once you have a general idea of how much you plan to borrow, it may be time to choose a lender.

 Should you get a fixed-rate or adjustable-rate mortgage?

 Why it matters: ARMs often come with lower initial interest rates than fixed-rate mortgages.
-But, because that initial rate is not locked in forever, and could increase down the line, they also come with more risk.
+Because that initial rate is not locked in forever, and could increase, they also come with more risk.
 By contrast, a fixed-rate mortgage may come with a higher initial monthly payment, but provides assurance that your payment won’t ever increase over the life of your loan.

-How to choose: If you plan to stay in your home for a long time, or you are risk averse or expect rates to rise, a fixed-rate loan might be a better choice.
+How to choose: If you plan to stay in your home for a long time, or expect rates to rise, a fixed-rate loan might be a better choice.
 You can lock in the current rate without worrying about future interest-rate changes.
-And if rates fall in the future, you can always choose down the line to refinance into a lower-rate loan.
+If rates fall in the future, you can always choose down the line to refinance into a lower-rate loan.

-That said, there can be some situations where an ARM makes sense.
-For example, if you know you will only live in the new home for a few years, and have decided this makes sense for your financial situation, then it might make more sense to choose an ARM.
+There can be some situations where an ARM makes sense.
+For example, if you know you will only live in the new home for a few years, or if you anticipate being able to refinance at a lower rate before the fixed period is over, then it might make more sense to choose an ARM.
 Lenders may offer ARMs with fixed-rate periods as short as 3 years or as long as 10 years.
-If you feel confident that you will sell the home before the fixed-rate period is over, then you may not need to worry as much about future rate adjustments, and you could potentially get a lower rate than you could with a fixed-rate loan.
+If you feel confident you will sell the home before the fixed-rate period is over, then you could potentially get a lower rate than you could with a fixed-rate loan.

 Should you get a 15-year or 30-year mortgage?